NateMontgo/jotbin.net/README.md

     // const api = location.protocol + "//" + domain + "/api/alphabet-race";
     ```

-7. In lines 10-15 of `jotbin\api\alphabet-race\main.py`, you will find the following cors middleware.
+7. In lines 10-15 of `jotbin\api\alphabet-race\main.py`, you will find the following CORS middleware.
 Replace the domain in line 12 with your domain or IP address.
 This will properly configure the Alphabet Race API to allow interfacing from your frontend.

     ```python
     app.add_middleware(